 Individual Tax Return Preparation

-For individual tax returns, we competitively offer a simple fee range of $500 to $700.
-Before you freak out and swipe left, our fee includes August and November financial tune-ups including our expertise in complicated tax matters.
+For individual tax returns, we competitively offer a simple fee range of $600 to $800.
 Think of our fee range as easy, medium and hard (we’re from Colorado, so we think in green circles, blue squares and black diamonds).
 Having said that, we try to maintain historical fees for returning clients… but that is not synonymous with fees never increasing (sorry).
 Our amazing staff of accounting professionals is impacted by the increased cost of living just like anyone else.

 Your tax preparation fee is not dependent on the number of forms used to prepare your tax returns.
 That’s old school.
 Rather your fee will depend on the amount of time required to accurately and comprehensively prepare your tax returns.
 Let’s not forget basic disorganization, advanced disorganization, disguised disorganization and misrepresented organization which can all increase your tax preparation fee.